-Mercy, named one of the top five largest U.S. health systems in 2018, 2017 and 2016 by IBM Watson Health, serves millions annually.
+Mercy is a four-time Watson Health 15 Top Health System (2016-2019) and serves millions annually.
 This includes more than 40 acute care and specialty (heart, children’s, orthopedic and rehab) hospitals, 900 physician practices, 45,000 co-workers and 2,400 Mercy Clinic physicians in Arkansas, Kansas, Missouri and Oklahoma.

 Serving the St. Louis community, Mercy has five local hospitals, employing a total of 5,195 nurses altogether.

 As a faith-based organization, Mercy is rooted in its mission of bringing to life the healing ministry of Jesus through care and service.
 There are five core values that guide Mercy nurses and the directions they take with their care every day – dignity, excellence, justice, service and stewardship.

 Mercy’s mission and values began with the Sisters of Mercy, often referred to as “The Walking Sisters,” who would seek out those in need and deliver care in the streets of Dublin, Ireland, serving the poor, the homeless and women and children regardless of their culture or background.

 “Our foundress, Catherine McAuley, is foundational to our Mercy identity, to honoring our history and heritage.
 We educate our nurses, physicians and co-workers from orientation onwards about Catherine’s story, and we reinforce the story of Mercy’s founding and values in the workplace,” said Rocchio.

 With dignity as a core value, each nurse strives to treat each individual just as the Sisters did.
 “Dignity to us means respecting everyone,” said Marie Graham, director of medical-surgical and women’s health units at Mercy South.